 Your ROI could outperform averages if market conditions are particularly strong and/or if you have a unique investment strategy.

 The housing boom of the pandemic era is a good example of market conditions leading to better-than-average ROIs.
 In most years, 7-10% is considered a good ROI in real estate, but because property values and rental rates were growing rapidly, the entire real estate market saw higher ROIs than normal.

 The unique investment model from Gatsby Investment is an example of using strategy to achieve good ROIs.
 Gatsby Investment is a real estate syndication firm that pools money from multiple investors to fund high-yield real estate projects with low minimum investments.
-For 2021, Gatsby averaged a return of 26.5% for investors!
+From 2017-2022, Gatsby averaged an annualized ROI of 24.22% for investors!
 You can view the performance of each project to see how the returns for different investment types compare.

 Other Ways to Calculate Real Estate Profitability

 As we’ve mentioned, different investment types offer different financial benefits, so it makes sense to have multipleways to measure the profitability of a real estate project.
 Here are a few of the other ROI methods you might see in the real estate industry.